 Provision for incurred and reported claims (CP)

 Because of the nature of insurance claims C, in Adam Smith’s statement can seldom be the actual value of claims paid.
 When a claim is reported to an insurer the accrual principle requires that the income statement be debited with a claim provision (CP), based on the best estimate at that time of the quantum of claim.
-It is also a statutory requirement to raise this provision (s32(1)(a) of Act 53 of 1998.
+It is also a statutory requirement to raise this provision (s32(1)(a) of Act 53 of 1998).
 This is done as a matter of course on a case by case basis.
 This provision is associated with an actual claim which is reported to the insurer.
 A balance sheet item is credited with the same provision, which terms of the IFRS requirement is labeled Insurance liabilities, It is unlikely that the accounting year in which the claim is reported will also be the year in which the final payment in settlement on a claim is made.
 Interim payments may be made and payments may be made in years subsequent to the year when the claim was first notified to the insurer.
 Some claims, especially legal liability claims, may take years if not decades to settle.
 However once a provision has been raised it does not matter in which year payments are in fact made.
 What does matter is that the provision be accurate.
-Since eventually when all claims for a particular year are settled there may be a short-fall in the original estimate of the cost of claims, insurers should raise a provision, Year to Close provision to cater for this as discussed below.
+Since eventually when all claims for a particular year are settled there may be a short-fall in the original estimate of the cost of claims, insurers should raise a provision, Year to Close Provision to cater for this as discussed below.
 In any event the shortfall, if not covered, could be catered for in the reserve as discussed above.
 Individual Lloyd’s syndicates because of their particular nature, covered this eventuality by taking out Reinsurance to Close cover.
 On the other hand the other syndicates which accepted this risk faced insolvency in the liability crisis of the 1980-2000s.

 Long tail liability claims

 Liability risks and claims pose particular problems, the implications of which generally are not understood and specifically not by managers of insurance companies, professionals involved in insurance or insurance regulators.
 The accounting treatment of long liability risks requires separate in-depth discussion which is beyond the scope of this article.
-The problem is only briefly discussed herein.
+The problem is therefore only briefly discussed herein.
 Problems arise because liability risks can involve what are called long tail liabilities.